jadechen212/Local_Jupyter/README.md

 # Local_Jupyter

-This is the folder for Jupyter since I have trouble connecting with the cluster.
+This is the folder for the local Jupyter notebook since I have trouble connecting with the cluster.